eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 be described, without any assumptions on how the EUDI Wallet retrieved or generated this data beforehand.

-### 6.2.1 The Dataset
+#### 6.2.1 The Dataset

-#### 6.2.1.1.
-Principles for PID set revision
+##### 6.2.1.1 Principles for the PID set

-This chapter proposes a revision of the eIDAS optional datasets specified in eIDAS CIR 2015/1501[^19] and discusses further specification, data minimization and identifiers.
+This chapter proposes the definition of the PID set and discusses further specification, data minimization and identifiers.

-The revision of the eIDAS optional dataset proposed herein is constructed based on the following principles:
+The dataset proposed herein is constructed based on the following
+principles:

 - No two persons should have the same PID set of mandatory attributes.

-- The PID set should at least contain the minimum set of attributes specified in eIDAS CIR 2015/1501 as mandatory.
+- The PID set should at least contain the minimum set of attributes alligned with eIDAS CIR 2015/1501[21] (TODO: fix the reference) as mandatory.

 - The mandatory data set is by nature limited to the (narrow) intersection of what all Member States can provide for all natural and legal persons and what is needed for electronic identification purposes.

-#### 6.2.1.2 PID Attributes for Natural Persons
+##### 6.2.1.2 PID Attributes for Natural Persons

 The below table provides an overview of and optional PID attributes for natural persons.